Correction of Breast Implant Complications

 – Symmastia (Implants touching in the middle)

-Many patients who have undergone breast augmentation in the past have developed a variety of complications, many of these as a result of older techniques and implants.
+Many patients who have undergone breast augmentation or breast reconstruction in the past have developed a variety of complications, many of these as a result of older techniques and implants.

 Fortunately many advances have been made in this area that have greatly improved the result of revisional surgery with our breast revision in Boca Raton procedure.
 These include

 - Newer implants – Smooth round cohesive gel implants